latent-to/developer-docs/docs/resources/glossary.md

 Subnet-specific alpha tokens are burned in several contexts:

-- **Creator emissions burning**: Alpha emissions for mining on a subnet are automatically burned if they are emitted to the hotkey with creator permissions on the subnet.
+- **Creator emissions burning**: Alpha emissions for mining on a subnet are automatically burned if they are emitted to the hotkey with creator permissions on the subnet, or if they are emitted to a hotkey controlled by the subnet owner's coldkey.
 This allows validators to burn some or all of the subnet's emissions to prevent token inflation (by weighting the subnet creator hotkey).
 - **Extrinsic transaction**: Alpha can be burned on demand using the `burn_alpha` Subtensor extrinsic.
 Unlike recycling, burning does not reduce `SubnetAlphaOut`.
 - **Root Subnet automated burning**: Subnet Zero (Root Subnet) alpha tokens are burned under specific economic conditions to maintain system stability.